rrbanda/template-quarkus-simple/workshop.md

 ### Explanation

 -   **What is `kind: Component`?**
-    -   It tells Backstage that **this entity represents a microservice**.
+    -   It tells Red Hat Developer Hub that **this entity represents a microservice**.
 -   **What is `lifecycle: development`?**
     -   It shows that the service is **still being developed, not yet in production**.
 -   **Why do we need `owner`?**
-    -   Backstage **requires every service to have an owner** for accountability.
+    -   Red Hat Developer Hub **requires every service to have an owner** for accountability.

 ----------